 Business owners who purchase commercial umbrella insurance usually need it to fulfill a contract that requests higher than standard policy limits.
-For example, if a client contract required a general liability policy with a $5 million limit, an umbrella policy of $4 million would be added to your existing $1 million commercial general liability.
+For example, if a client contract required a general liability policy with a $5 million limit, an umbrella policy of $3 million would be added to your existing $2 million general liability policy.

 If a lawsuit ends up costing more than your business insurance policy limit, umbrella insurance frees up additional funds so you don’t have to pay defense costs out of pocket.
-An umbrella policy is often a cheaper option than increasing the limits on your commercial liability insurance.
+It boosts coverage on several of your liability policies, not just general liability.

 Before you can purchase umbrella liability insurance for any of these policies, an insurer will require you to carry at least $1 million in coverage on the underlying policy.

 Umbrella liability insurance cannot be added to professional liability insurance that covers lawsuits over professional mistakes, including undelivered services and missed deadlines.